-A special meeting of the board of education may be called by the chair of the board or, upon written request of a majority of the trustees, may be called by the secretary-treasurer.
+A special meeting of the Board may be called by the Chair of the Board or, upon written request of a majority of the trustees, may be called by the secretary-treasurer.
 No business other than that for which the meeting was called shall be conducted at the meeting.
 For public meetings, time for public comments and/or questions will be included.
 Public comments/questions must be directly related to the topics on the special meeting agenda

 - 1. All reasonable steps shall be taken to notify each trustee 24 hours in advance of a special meeting. - 2.
 In the event of crisis or catastrophe within the school district, all reasonable steps shall be taken to notify each Trustee immediately of a special meeting. - 3.
-The agenda shall be set by the board of education.
-The agenda shall be prepared by the secretary-treasurer and/or the superintendent of schools under the direction of the chair.
+The agenda shall be set by the Board.
+The agenda shall be prepared by the secretary-treasurer and/or the superintendent of schools under the direction of the Chair.